tari-project/rfcs/src/RFC-0201_TariScript.md

     /// UTXO signature signing the transaction output data and the homomorphic commitment with a combination
     /// of the homomorphic commitment private values (amount and blinding factor) and the sender offset private key.
     metadata_signature: CommitmentAndPublicKeySignature,
+    /// The covenant that will be executed when spending this output
+    covenant: Covenant,
+    /// The encrypted commitment value.
+    encrypted_value: EncryptedValue,
+    /// The minimum value of the commitment that is proven by the range proof
+    minimum_value_promise: MicroTari,
 }
 ```